 Coupons should be easy to use.
 For a lot of users, copying or transcribing long coupon codes can be a hassle.
 If you want as many people as possible to take advantage of the deals you set up, you’ll want to consider configuring WooCommerce to add discounts programmatically.

 If you’re using Advanced Coupons, that process is easier than you might think.
-The plugin offers more than one way to automate or semi-automate coupon application.
+The plugin offers more than one way to automate or semi-automate coupon applications.
 That way, you can ensure no customer is left out.

 In this tutorial, we’ll talk about why it makes sense to set up WooCommerce to add discounts programmatically.
 Then we’ll show you two ways to do it.
 Let’s get to work!

-Why You Should Simplify the Coupon Application Process
+Why You Should Simplify The Coupon Application Process

 Discounts and promotions are perhaps the most powerful tools at your disposal to increase sales, and coupons enable you to implement both.
 The only downside to using coupons is that you leave a lot of work in your customer’s hands.